StevanFreeborn/onspring-api-docs/src/docs/version_001/resources/records/add_record/copy.md

 # Add Record {% #add-record %}

 This endpoint allows you to add a record to an app.
+If the record creation was successful you will receive a `201` response.

 ## Path Parameters